filecoin-project/community/README.md

 ### Filecoin Shipyard

 [Filecoin Shipyard](https://github.com/filecoin-shipyard) is a home we created for projects built by the Filecoin community.
-Take a look around to explore some early projects!
-If you're building something new on top of Filecoin, feel free to request to to add your project here!
+We encourage you to take a look around to explore some early projects incubated by the Filecoin community!
+If you're building something new on top of Filecoin, feel free to request to to add your project to the Shipyard!

 ## License